godotengine/godot-docs/classes/class_camera.rst

 - :ref:`Vector3<class_Vector3>` **project_ray_origin** **(** :ref:`Vector2<class_Vector2>` screen_point **)** |const|

-Returns a 3D position in worldspace, that is the result of projecting a point on the :ref:`Viewport<class_Viewport>` rectangle by the camera projection.
+Returns a 3D position in world space, that is the result of projecting a point on the :ref:`Viewport<class_Viewport>` rectangle by the camera projection.
 This is useful for casting rays in the form of (origin, normal) for object intersection or picking.

 ----